pyth-network/governance/docs/councils/price-feed/election/Robert-ReactorFusion.md

 - Describe how you will custody your private key (hardware wallet, MPC provider such as Fireblocks, etc) : Hardware wallet

 - Name of Candidate
-  - Full Name : Reactor Fusion
+  - Full Name : Robert
   - Twitter handle : @ReactorFusionR
   - Discord handle : @robert_reactorfusion
   - Github handle : @ReactorFusion